 Venturing into unknown with known strategy is always been the unique selling point of the entrepreneur Fabrice Grinda.
 Developing an investment strategy is not an easy task nonetheless it demands commendable efforts and relentless hard work.
-Though, he has termed to be the Midlife crisis Tech Entrepreneur he has led the way in his style to give birth to few successful ventures and to reap profits.
-At this middle age, he has $300m in exits and 150 investments under operation
+Though he has been labelled as a Midlife Crisis Tech Entrepreneur, he has led the way in his style to give birth to a few profitable ventures.
+Fabrice Grinda, the co-founder and former CEOs of Aucland, Zingy, and OLX, made over 250 exits on 700 angel investments.

 Date of Birth: 3 August 1974

-On the occasion of Fabrice Grinda’s 41st birth anniversary refreshing few less known interesting facts that render an opportunity to get to know him closer.
+On the occasion of the 47th birth anniversary of Fabrice Grinda, let us refresh few less known interesting facts that render an opportunity to get to know him closer.

-1. Unlike other entrepreneurs he stands to be unique and takes the road less taken.
-Prior picking up an opportunity he follows his 9 business selection criteria before investing into one.
-He is the favorite of startups as he always looks forward to figuring out one potential firm that can hold the investment and in turn progress gives multiple figures back.
-He does not prefer doing anything incomplete indeed he requires everything to be complete even the meager ones per se, his email conversations.
-He firmly dedicates some part of his time to speak about his failures also.
+1. Unlike other entrepreneurs, he stands out by taking the path less travelled.
+He follows his 9 business selection criteria before investing into one.
+He is a startup’s favourite as he is always eager to identify one viable firm that can hold the investment and, in turn, progress returns multiple digits.
+He doesn’t like doing things half-finished, instead, he expects everything, even the small ones like his email discussions, to be finished.
+He firmly dedicates a significant amount of his time to discuss about his shortcomings as well.

 2. He was born in France and graduated from Princeton University, USA in 1996.
-Soon after his graduation he joined McKinsey as a consultant to work with them for two years.
-Being an introvert he always wanted to build something new based on his analytics he ventured on an auction site and co-founded Aucland S.A. in Europe, it was one among the 3 largest auction websites in Europe.
+Soon after his graduation, he joined McKinsey as a consultant and work with them for two years.
+Fabrice Grinda started his entrepreneurial journey in 1998, when he co-founded and served as CEO of Aucland.
+The company soon established itself as one of Europe’s most popular auction sites.
 In 1999, he raised $18 million for Aucland in exchange of 51% of the company.
 Later in 2000, the rest of the company was sold.

 3. A guy whom he met him during selling his ringtones for $2 each, provoked him to take up the ringtone business hence, came up “Zingy,” after Aucland.
 As the guy who sold each ringtone for $2 six months later he was noticed to come up with $2 million monthly revenue.
 In 2001, he moved to US and started off with Zingy, bringing an idea from the European and Asian market into the US market.
 In 2004, he sold Zingy to fetch $80 million.
 The blogger also states that the most important innovation that has large impact on the society today is the cell phones and these are the primary drivers of the productivity.
 While considering his personal life he says, the internet has played a crucial role and most of his life events have been centered on it.

-6. Fabrice Grinda was featured recently on the cover of New York Times Styles Section as Midlife Crisis Tech Entrepreneur walking away with a suitcase carrying 50 items and a backpack and it showcased his simplicity in the way of living with limited sources and depicted him to be on the verge of crisis and his traverse from a luxury lifestyle into a simple one.
-On responding to the post on NY Times, he published a post on his blog stating by virtue of his choice he cut down his expenses and he divided the expenses by 10 with 75% of his income to charity.
+6. In 2015, Fabrice Grinda was featured on the cover of New York Times Styles Section as Midlife Crisis Tech Entrepreneur walking away with a suitcase carrying 50 items and a backpack.
+This was highlighting his simplicity in the way of living with limited resources and depicting him to be on the verge of crisis and his transition from a luxurious lifestyle to a simple one.
+In response to the NY Times article, he wrote on his blog that he has reduced his spending by tenfold and donated 75 percent of his non-financial material possessions to charity.

 With a lot of investments and exits, the futurist now on the verge of giving up he tells “When I looked back at the things that mattered the most to me,” he said, “they were experiences, friendships and family — none of which I had invested much in, partly because I was too busy, and partly because I felt anchored by my possessions.”
 And these words depict his actions of charity and endorsing his family members with essential comforts.